Lihachyov/animations-cs/README.md

 Easy-to-use Windows 8 system animations for C#.
 Run animations from C# code with one line of code, like WinJS Animations.

+Windows 8 XAML are confusing, you can't run animation from code when you update UI without pain.

 Animation names are same as in WinJS.
 Preview animations on http://msdn.microsoft.com/en-us/library/windows/apps/hh465165.aspx

+Animations are exactly same, with exact bezier timeline points and durations, GPU-accelerated, just like it needs to be.
+Animations are created via Storyboard.

 Install
 =============